whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 Imagine living in a society where the leaders are the most generous, and where the leaders encourage deep solidarity and connection instead of sabotaging it.
 Imagine a society where activists who confront injustice are rewarded with gratitude instead of punishment.

-This is not a fantasy, but the normal way people live in healthy nations.
+This is not a fantasy, but the normal way people live in healthy nations during traditional times.
 The Haudenosaunee's traditional leaders were their spiritual leaders, and were expected to be extremely generous.
 Leaders "act more as conduits of the will of the people than as independent representatives of the people,"[xxx-basic call to consciousness|p38] and "when they don't perform, the will of the people will remove them."[xxx-original instructions|a democracy based on peace]

 What sort of society would have the spiritual strength to choose leaders like this, and to replace any leader who does not live up to their standards?
 In their book _Basic Call to Consciousness,_ Haudenosaunee writers summarized many crucial aspects of their society that have allowed them to live this way for over nine centuries.